nasa/GEDI-Data-Resources/README.md

 ## Repository Contents

-Content in this repository is divided into 3 categories:
+Content in this repository is divided into Python and R tutorials/scripts.
+The tutorials walk you through workin with GEDI data step by step while the scripts are command line executables.

 | Repository Contents | Summary | Path |
 |----|-----|----|